dotnet/machinelearning/docs/building/netcoreapp3.1-instructions.md

-ML.NET source code files build for .NET Core 3.1 and .NET Standard 2.0.
-However, ML.NET test files only build on one target framework below at a time:
+ML.NET source and test code files build for .NET Core 3.1 and NET Framework 4.6.1.
-- .NET Core 2.1
-- .NET Core 3.1
-- .NET Framework 4.6.1

-To run tests on .NET Core 3.1, you need to do a few manual steps.
+If you want to run command line tests on only 1 of the frameworks or on a different framework, do this: add `/p:TestTargetFramework=<Framework Names>` to the command line build.

-1. Run `.\build.cmd -configuration Debug-netcoreapp3_1` or `.\build.cmd -configuration Release-netcoreapp3_1` from the root of the repo.
+1. Run `.\build.cmd -configuration Debug /p:TestTargetFramework=<Framework Names>` or `.\build.cmd -configuration Release /p:TestTargetFramework=<Framework Names>` from the root of the repo.
 2. If you want to build the NuGet packages, `.\build.cmd -pack` after step 1.

-If you are using Visual Studio, you will need to do the following:
+If you are using Visual Studio, the tests for both .NET Core 3.1 and NET Framework 4.6.1 can both be run from the UI with no changes.
+If you want to test using different frameworks, you will have to edit the `<TargetFrameworks>` found in `test/Directory.build.props`

-1. In the Configuration Manager, switch the current configuration to `Debug-netcoreapp3_1` or `Release-netcoreapp3_1`.
-2. Build and test as usual.